axelhahn/pre-dispatcher/readme.md

 ## Description ##

 The preDispatcher is a cache in front of a slow website delivery/ cms.
 Initially it was created for my website with Concrete5.
 But it could be used for other products too.
+It is written for websites running on a shared hosting where people cannot install caching services like varshish.

 To see the real life example: go to https://www.axel-hahn.de/ and navigate around.